iamgreenintro/BlockBusters/README.md

 - C#
 - .NET 8.0

-## How to run the client and server:
+## How to run the Web API project:

 **Step 1:**
 Clone the project (contains both the client and server directories)